-6.4.2 Alternative LSS-V-2: Institutional Controls

-This alternative relies on ICs described in Section 5.1 to reduce vanadium exposure to current or future construction workers.
-ICs such as preparation and implementation of an SMP, and implementation of appropriate health and safety measures would prevent exposure to vanadium-contaminated soil during construction or maintenance activities.
+6.4.2 Alternative LSS-V-2: ICs and Additional Protective Measures health and safety measures would prevent exposure to vanadium-contaminated soil during construction or maintenance activities.
 Signage would be placed at the Warehouse and Laydown area identifying the potential COC (vanadium), the impacted media and its depth, and precautions that visitors and workers in each of these areas should follow to avoid exposure to the potential COC (vanadium).
-In addition, legal controls would be implemented via deed restrictions will also include documentation of the location and type of known contaminants remaining in soil, and any requirements for compliance monitoring and reporting.
-ICs for this alternative will help to minimize the potential for exposure to impacted soil by controlling activities that may disturb the soil.
-Further details on relevant ICs can be found in Section 5.1.